1021 1st Ave. N. Fort Dodge, IA 50501

 Provide Meals

-Our numbers vary greatly each day so we serve as few as fifteen up to fifty men each night at the Beacon.
-They eat at 5:30pm so anyone helping with the meal would have to plan for that many and that time.
-Contact Brian Bidleman by phone 515-955-3366 or email
+Our numbers vary each day, so we serve as few as 15 and as many as 50 men each night at the Beacon.
+They eat at 5:30 pm, so anyone helping with the meal should plan for that many and at that time.
+Contact Stan Herndon at (515) 955-3366 or email:

 Donate